rabbitmq/rabbitmq-website/docs/logging.md

 ### Rotation Using Logrotate {#logrotate}

-On Linux, BSD and other UNIX-like systems, [logrotate](https://linux.die.net/man/8/logrotate) is an alternative way of log file rotation and compression.
+On Linux, BSD and other UNIX-like systems, [logrotate](https://linux.die.net/man/8/logrotate) is a widely used log file rotation tool.
+It is very mature and supports a lot of options.

 RabbitMQ [Debian](./install-debian) and [RPM](./install-rpm) packages will set up `logrotate` to run weekly on files located in default `/var/log/rabbitmq` directory.
 Rotation configuration can be found in `/etc/logrotate.d/rabbitmq-server`.